Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-28 - Daily Stoic Reflection.md

 1. **What duty remains undone?**
 	You didn't learn for the OSP testing today, I ques you needed to relax a bit.
 1. **How will I improve tomorrow?**
-	I will push my self to my limit, for I am almost there, almoast a victor.
+	I will push my self to my limit, for I am almost there, almost a victor.
 ## Other Methods

 ### View from the above